-Choose a homemade pineapple ice cream recipe and make a delicious homemade ice cream that's bursting with the fresh exotic flavor of pineapple.
+Choose a homemade pineapple ice cream recipe and make a delicious old fashioned ice cream that's bursting with the fresh exotic flavor of pineapple.
 Always a family favorite, it can be served on any occasion, anytime.

 Use either a fresh pineapple or the tinned variety when fresh pineapples are unavailable locally.
 This old fashioned ice cream will taste totally delicious made either way.